I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Eliminating emotions

-Before making a decision, it is very important to get rid of interfering emotions: fear, nervousness, excitement, etc. Such emotions interfere with concentrating on the main thing, constantly draw attention to minor trifles and do not allow to adequately look at the situation.
+Before making a decision, it is very important to get rid of interfering emotions: fear, nervousness, excitement, etc. Such emotions prevent you from concentrating on the main thing, constantly draw attention to minor details and do not allow you to adequately look at the situation.

 Fear